Examples

 Outline buttons

 In need of a button, but not the hefty background colors they bring?
-Replace the default modifier classes with the button="outline-*" ones to remove all background images and colors on any button.
+Replace the default modifier classes with the color="outline-*"

 <template>

-<b-button button="outline-primary">
+<b-button color="outline-primary">

 Primary